amouro/drupalden_iwakuni_2023/section-2.md

 </div>

 <!--
-We're a two developer dev team, and we need to focus on dev task and resolving issues.
+We are a two-developer development team, and need to focus on development tasks and resolving issues.

-The CI/CD becomes the 3rd developer,
-who check the coding standard and deploy the code for us.
+The CI/CD process acts as a third developer, checking the coding standard and deploying the code for us.

-So our developers can quickly throw the commit to a online dev environment and then switch to another task.
+This allows our developers to quickly move on to the next task, after committing the code to the online development environment.

-Once the commit passes the CI/CD workflow.
-We can focus on reviewing the logic of the code in PR.

-And then ask the CI/CD to continue deploy it to the production site.
+Once the commit passes the CI/CD workflow, we can then focus on reviewing the logic of the code in pull requests, and then ask the CI/CD to deploy it to the production site.

-With all the tools, scripts and continuous communication, we complete the project smoothly.
+With all the tools, scripts, and continuous communication, we were able to complete the project smoothly.

-Of course, all the deligent team member is the core that make the project successful.
+Of course, the diligent team members were the core of the project's success.

 <b>Next slide >>>>></b>
 -->